nicolaferraro/camel-workshop/README.md

 ## Final Result

+You can check the [Youtube video](https://youtu.be/hBbGXnb0N7A) to see all services in action.

 The final result of the workshop is a "Plush Shop Demo".

 ![Plush Shop Catalog](/doc/catalog.png "Plush Shop Catalog")